code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2014-04-12-jsf-primefaces-jetty-hello-world-example.md

 * Jetty 9.4
 * Maven 3.5

-First let's look at the below Maven POM file which contains the needed dependencies for our project.
-At the bottom of the dependencies list we find the PrimeFaces library.
+First, let's look at the below Maven POM file which contains the needed dependencies for our project.
+At the bottom of the dependencies list, we find the PrimeFaces library.

 As PrimeFaces is built on top of [JavaServer Faces](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html){:target="_blank"} we also need to include the JSF dependencies.
 JSF is a component based Model-View-Controller (MVC) framework which is built on top of the [Servlet API](http://docs.oracle.com/javaee/6/tutorial/doc/bnafd.html){:target="_blank"} so we also need to include the Servlet dependency.

-In order to run our example we need a servlet container (the component of a web server that interacts with Java servlets).
+In order to run our example, we need a servlet container (the component of a web server that interacts with Java servlets).
 There are a number of servlet containers implementations available, in the below example we will use [Jetty](http://www.eclipse.org/jetty/){:target="_blank"} which is a non-commercial pure Java-based HTTP (Web) server and Java Servlet container from the Eclipse Foundation.

-There is a `jetty-maven-plugin` which allows launching a Jetty instance from command line using Maven.
+There is a `jetty-maven-plugin` which allows launching a Jetty instance from a command line using Maven.
 The plugin has been configured so that the HTTP listener port is set to "<kbd>9090</kbd>" and the context path is set to "<kbd>codenotfound</kbd>".

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>